 Now that you’ve given a little thought to what went right and what went wrong this year, you can use your findings to give yourself a little head start on next season’s garden.

-A comprehensive soil test costs less than the value of a week’s worth of veggies from an average garden, and will tell you exactly what your soil will need to grow the yummiest, most nutritious produce and lushest flowers.
+Another step as you prepare your garden for winter is to test the soil.
+A comprehensive soil test costs less than the value of a week’s worth of veggies from an average garden.
+It will tell you exactly what your soil will need to grow the yummiest, most nutritious produce and lushest flowers.
 Ask your county extension service where to get one in your area.
+Or check this resource of extension offices in every state.

 Plan, too, for size and placement of next year’s garden.
 Do you want to expand?
 Fall is an excellent time to break new ground.
 Thinking about raised beds?
 Planning them now will prevent scrambling for time and materials when you’re under pressure to get the garden in next spring.